jonthorell/encyclopedia-galactica/README.md

 ## Timeline
 A more-or-less complete timeline.
 It can be expanded quite a lot, but the general timeline is there.
 This is the meat of the project and is what gives both casual and long-time fans of the series a very thorough explantion of the major events of the future history.
+As can be seen, there are parts marked with a ">" sign.
+That can be clicked to reveal further information.

 ![timeline-page](https://github.com/jonthorell/encyclopedia-galactica/blob/main/assets/readme-files/timeline.PNG?raw=true)
 ## Quotes